anasyarn/anasyarn/README.md

 </div>
- <p class="desc">Zenfood Partner is the app built for sellers at zenfood.
+ <h6 class="desc">Zenfood Partner is the app built for sellers at zenfood.
 Using the app, seller can dispatch and monitor their orders, show statistics and lot more.Built with cross platform framework (react-native), integrated stripe payment gateway, firebase, push-notification, mongoDB and node.js based backend.
-This was also a collaborating project and i was forontend developer.<b> This app is also available at Google Play Store.</b></p>
+This was also a collaborating project and i was forontend developer.<b> This app is also available at Google Play Store.</b></h6>
 </div>